sguazt/boost-ublasx/README.md

 Then `make` the project.

 You can also build test files and example files separately:
-- Build test files: `make clean tests`
+- Build test files: `make clean test`
 - Build example files: `make clean examples`